Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 It’s no fun hanging around waiting for your boss to finish next week’s rota.
 It’s also no fun being pestered by your employees when you’re frantically trying to fill all the gaps and avoid clashes.

-Decide a day of the week for your new rotas to come out and stick to it like it’s the deadline for your tax return.
+Decide on a day of the week for your new rotas to come out and stick to it like it’s the deadline for your tax return.
+Even better, stick to a routine for completing and sharing them in advance (we suggest 2 weeks).
 Your staff will thank you, and it'll help your business run more smoothly.

 3. You leave it too late to publish the next rota